yunhansheng/yunhansheng.github.io/_pages/about.md

   - /about.html
 ---

-I am a first-year PhD student at the University of Michigan, Ann Arbor.
+I am a second-year PhD student at the University of Michigan, Ann Arbor.
 My mathematical interest lies in the intersection of number theory, algebraic geometry, and homotopy theory.

 I was an undergraduate student at the University of Chicago from 2020 to 2024.
 Before that, I spent my high school years in the beautiful city of [Maastricht](https://www.holland.com/upload_mm/d/f/c/69557_fullimage_sint-servaas-brug-maas-maastricht-stad-eighty8things-1360%20copy.jpg), the Netherlands.
 Before that, I lived a happy life in [Hefei](https://cdn.britannica.com/58/138758-050-E5300BEB/Hefei-Anhui-China.jpg), China.